Mr-Pie/All-Code/README.md

 # All-Codes
-A collection of the codes i've used across all my PCs and laptops.
+A collection of the code i've used across all my PCs and laptops.